Sad Woman, Happy Coffee

 At that point, I knew that I needed a machine that actually worked, and I was gonna be stuck drinking my husband's crappy coffee until I did.

-So I found a sleek little machine that seemed reliable enough (and vaguely familiar), and as a treat, picked up some Happy Coffee.
+So I found a sleek little number that seemed reliable enough (and vaguely familiar), and as a treat, picked up some Happy Coffee.

 I'd seen the brand on Instagram, and its emphasis on ethical sourcing and mental health advocacy caught my attention.
-I loved that their vibe supported causes I care about.
+I liked that it supported causes I care about.

-My family teased me that I'd only bought it because of the RDJ connection.
-(Fair.)
+My family teases that I also bought it because of the RDJ connection.
+(No comment.)
+Either way, it felt like a justifiable investment.

 Anyway.

-That evening, I went home, set up the new machine, placed that cute little canister in front of The Balkan Storm's enormous metal can o' budget (which I was not doing well on), and programmed the next morning's brew.
+That night, I got home, set up our new machine, lined up my cute little Happy canister next to The Balkan Storm's industrial budget brew (which I was not doing well on), and programmed the next morning's pot.

-An hour later, at 9 pm, he came upstairs to bed and casually said, “You know there’s a fresh full pot of coffee downstairs?”
+An hour later, at 9 pm, he wandered into the bedroom and casually asked, “You know there’s a fresh pot of coffee downstairs right now?”

 Guuhhhh.

-Thanks to my lack of Sumatra, I was as sharp as a potato.
+Thanks to the lack of my coffee, I was as sharp as a potato.
+But I thought, no biggie, I’ll just heat it up in the morning.

 Well.